Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Keep in mind these top factors to find the best personal loan for your budget and needs:

-• Review the requirements, especially the minimum credit score, to help avoid lenders you are ineligible for.
+• Lender requirements.
+Review the lender’s minimum requirements to qualify, especially the minimum credit score, to help avoid lenders you are ineligible for.

-• Look at the APR to compare costs quickly.
+• Rates.
+Look at the APR to compare costs quickly.
 This number represents the interest and fees you’ll pay over one year.
+Compare multiple lenders to find the best deal.

-• Consider origination fees to weigh the upfront cost of the loan.
+• Fees.
+Consider origination fees to weigh the loan’s upfront cost.
 Lenders typically deduct this from the funds before you receive them or add it to your balance.

-• Look for a repayment term that offers affordable monthly payments.
-Use our personal loan calculator to see how the term affects your payments.
+• Loan terms.
+Look for a repayment term that offers affordable monthly payments.
+Use our personal loan calculator to see how the loan term and rates affect your payments.

-• Assess the lender’s reputation by reading vetted customer reviews on sites like the Better Business Bureau and Trustpilot.
+• Lender’s reputation.
+Assess the lender’s reputation by reading customer reviews on sites like the Better Business Bureau (BBB) and Trustpilot.

 Also, consider how the application process meets your needs by looking at factors like the turnaround time and whether you can apply online.
 When you’ve narrowed your choices, prequalify with your top picks to compare personalized offers — if those lenders offer prequalification.